Interlibrary Loan FAQ

 Can I place an ILL item on Reserve?

 No. Other libraries will not allow you or us to place an Interlibrary Loan item on Reserve.
-If we cannot purchase a copy for our collection and Bates or Colby owns the item, however, the Library may request and place it on Reserve for you (books only).
 Please see Reserves under "Services," or feel free to copy portions of your Interlibrary Loan item to place on Reserve.

 We will send you a reminder notice 7 days before the item is due.
 If it is not returned by the due date, we will send you an overdue notice, at which time you may still have an opportunity to renew it.
 If the item is not returned in 14 days, your Interlibrary Loan Account may be temporarily suspended.
 Please contact us without delay if you believe there is an error, or you cannot return the item promptly.
 We will work with you to reach a satisfactory arrangement.
 A fine of $1.00 per day may be assessed for each day the item is overdue.
 Students will receive a "Notice of Interlibrary Loan Fine," whereupon the fee is charged to their College Account.